 Building an effective and manageable skincare routine is one of the best and most important ways to achieve radiant youthful skin.
 Unfortunately, many of the products currently available to consumers are formulated with specialized ingredients aimed at addressing a singular skin concern.
 While this helps to increase the effectiveness of those premium skin care products, it also means that if you have multiple skin issues you are trying to confront you might be forced to center your entire skincare routine around just one problem area.
-This is where combining skin care products can make a huge difference for many women.
+This is where combining skin care products can make a huge difference for many women, from night serums and moisturizers to exfoliating treatments.
 An increasingly popular trend in the skincare community is selecting products that will work well together as it offers a number of benefits that could change your skincare game forever.
 Read on for our top skincare cocktailing hacks from Kate Somerville!

 The most obvious benefit of mixing skin care products is the ability to customize your skincare routine to better fit your skin’s exact needs.
 This is particularly useful if you have multiple skin concerns that you would like to address while also considering your skin type.
 Whether you are trying to rebalance your skin, enhance your glow, fight pigmentation, or turn back time, creating a bespoke skincare cocktail can help you achieve your personal goals.
 For example, adding our Kx Active Concentrates Ceramides + Omegas Serum to your favorite acne treatment can help you target active breakouts while giving your skin a boost of hydration, helping to prevent any dryness that might otherwise result.